Greginkansas/-openhab-openhab1wiki/JPA-Persistence.md

 This persistence service supports writing information to SQL or NoSQL database systems.
 Currently, with openHAB 1.6, the binding supports MySQL, Apache Derby and PostgreSQL databases.

 UPDATE: from openHAB 1.8+ only the embedded Derby database driver is included.
 Other drivers must be installed manually.
+(See below for more information on that.)

 ## Installation